Degree Fields

 Career Path Forecast

-The number of pet owners who take advantage of veterinary services for their pets -- currently about 6 in 10 -- is expected to grow over the projection period, increasing employment opportunities.
-The availability of advanced veterinary services, such as preventive dental care and surgical procedures, also will provide opportunities for workers specializing in those areas as they will be needed to assist licensed Veterinarians.
-The rapidly growing number of cats kept as companion pets is expected to boost the demand for feline medicine and services.
-Further demand for these workers will stem from the desire to replace veterinary assistants with more highly skilled technicians and technologists in animal clinics and hospitals, shelters, boarding kennels, and humane societies.
+The number of pet owners who take advantage of veterinary services for their pets is expected to grow over the projection period, increasing employment opportunities.
+The availability of advanced veterinary services, such as preventive dental care and surgical procedures, also will provide opportunities for workers specializing in those areas as they will be needed to assist licensed veterinarians.
+The growing number of cats kept as companion pets is expected to boost the demand for feline medicine and services.
+Further demand for these workers will stem from the desire to replace veterinary assistants with more highly skilled technicians in animal clinics and hospitals, shelters, boarding kennels, animal control facilities, and humane societies.

 Excellent job opportunities are expected because of the relatively few veterinary technology graduates each year.
-The number of 2-year programs has recently grown to 131, but due to small class sizes, fewer than 3,000 graduates are anticipated each year, which is not expected to meet demand.
-Additionally, many veterinary technicians remain in the field for only 7-8 years, so the need to replace workers who leave the occupation each year also will produce many job opportunities.
+The number of 2-year programs has recently grown to about 160, but due to small class sizes, fewer than 3,800 graduates are anticipated each year, a number that is not expected to meet demand.
+Additionally, many veterinary technicians remain in the field less than 10 years, so the need to replace workers who leave the occupation each year also will produce many job opportunities.

 Employment of veterinary technicians and technologists is relatively stable during periods of economic recession.
 Layoffs are less likely to occur among veterinary technologists and technicians than in some other occupations because animals will continue to require medical care.